Dare-IL/youtube_fan_channels/README.md

 # Hypothesis testing project on YouTube football fan channels
 A project to investigate if football fan channels profit from team failure.
+A link to the medium article is available [here](https://medium.com/@dare15802/do-football-fan-channels-profit-from-team-losses-cf385d14cc94)

 ### Data Extraction files
 - main.py: main file for retrieving data from YT API.